AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 Configure alerts in CoPilot so you can be notified to events that occur in your network.

-When configuring alerts, you can choose a notification channel of email or webhook destination.
-Before you begin, specify the email or webhook addresses in the Notifications tab of CoPilot Settings.
-For more information about webhooks, see `CoPilot Webhooks Customization  <https://docs.aviatrix.com/HowTos/copilot_reference_guide.html#id1>`_.
+When configuring alerts, you can choose a notification channel of email or Webhook destinations.
+Before you begin, specify the email or Webhook addresses in the Notifications tab of CoPilot Settings.
+For more information about Webhooks, see `CoPilot Webhooks Customization  <https://docs.aviatrix.com/HowTos/copilot_reference_guide.html#id1>`_.

 To configure notifications: